metal3d/go-slugify/README.md

 # Slugify

-This is a simple package that handle Slugify() function.
-The slugification is usefull for URL build from accentuated strings.
+This is a simple package that handle slugify.Marshal() function that returns slugified string.
+The slugification is useful for URL build from accentuated strings.

 It replaces accentuated chars to non-accentuated and spaces by minus sign.
 All other chars (non-alphanumeric) are removed.